Tiered Memory Architecture¶

 style E fill:#2d4a5a,stroke:#4a4a4a,color:#e0e0e0

 Reported numbers are conditional.
-MEMTIER claims 38.2% accuracy on LongMemEval-S with Qwen2.5-7B — +33 percentage points over a full-context baseline at 5% on a 6GB consumer GPU (Sidik & Rokach, 2026).
+MEMTIER claims 38.2% accuracy on LongMemEval-S with Qwen2.5-7B — +33 percentage points over a full-context baseline at 5% on a 6GB consumer GPU (Sidik and Rokach, 2026).
 The baseline is weak; a tuned RAG-over-JSONL system operates well above 5%, so the margin over a non-tiered RAG store is smaller than the headline suggests.
 The paper is preprint-only and unreplicated.
 Treat the architecture as defensible, not the absolute numbers as load-bearing.

 Tiering pays off when: